bethcha/newsoverview/README.md

 # newsoverview
 News at a glance.

-This is my first program and it might be a bit messy but I hope to improve it as my skills develop!
+This is my first program, and it might be a bit messy, but I hope to improve it as my skills develop!
 If you'd like anything added/edited or would like to add/edit something yourself, just let me know.

 ## About
 This module is perfect for when you need to have an overview of what's going on in the world.